Neno District

 Neno is a district in the Southern Region of Malawi.
-The district has a 2016 population of approximately 158,000.
-District Mwanza in 2003 was split into two districts, Neno and Mwanza, under the decentralisation program.
+The capital is Neno.
+In 2018, Neno District had a population of 138,291.

+Neno District was created in 2003 when Mwanza District was split into two districts, Neno and Mwanza, under the decentralisation program.

 Demographics

 At the time of the 2018 Census of Malawi, the distribution of the population of Neno District by ethnic group was as follows: